kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Start-VM $vmname
 ```

-I'll start off with duplicating the sysprepped Server 2016 VHDX listed in the pre-reqs and renaming it so it has the same name as the VM it will be used in.
+This part starts off with duplicating the sysprepped Server 2016 VHDX listed in the pre-reqs and renaming it so it has the same name as the VM it will be used in.

-The next steps are for creating the virtual machine and configuring it all using the properties from Step 1
+The next steps are for creating the virtual machine and configuring it based on the properties in Step 1

 Once all configuration is done we start the Virtual machine.